Oni-giri/astro-micro/src/content/blog/00-sui-move-for-solidity-devs/index/index.md

 ## Abilities

-You may have noticed the mention of `key, store` at the start of the object definition.
-Those are the type's abilities:
+In the previous examples, you may have noticed the mention of `key, store`.
+Those are the type's *abilities* :

 ```rust
 struct GalleryOwnerCap has key, store {